group of PA students posing outside college building

 *CNA hours are often a combination of Patient Care and Health Care.
 Monitoring vitals, wound care, and assisting with medical procedures are examples of patient care duties.
 On the other hand, helping patients with activities of daily living (ADLs) is considered health care by our program standards because it involves a lower level of responsibility.

-Health Care Experience includes paid or volunteer work where you are not directly responsible for a patient's care, but may still have patient interaction; for example, filling prescriptions as a pharmacy tech, performing clerical work (answering phones, filing paperwork, registering folks for insurance, etc.), delivering patient food, transporting patients, language interpretation services, cleaning patients and/or their rooms, administering food or medication, working as a scribe, CNA (depending on job description), etc.
+• CASPA defines Health Care Experience as follows: Paid or unpaid work in a health or health-related field where you are not directly responsible for a patient’s care but may still have patient interaction.
+For example, filling prescriptions, performing clerical work, delivering patient food, cleaning patients and/or their rooms, administering food and medication, taking vitals or other record-keeping information, working as a scribe, home health aide, or CNA (depending on the job description).

 PA Shadowing & Community Service